mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /79-frappe_shortcuts.md

 This document lists all keyboard shortcuts available in Frappe framework, organized by category with detailed explanations.

+Search with the `frappe.ui.keys.add_shortcut` to find all shortcuts in the codebase.

 ## Table of Contents
 - [Global Shortcuts](#global-shortcuts)
 - [Form Shortcuts](#form-shortcuts)